argoproj/argo-workflows/docs/tls.md

 argo server --secure
 ```

-It will be started with self-signed certificates that expire after 365 days.
+As before, it will start with a self-signed certificate that expires after 365 days.

 Run the CLI with `--secure` (or `ARGO_SECURE=true`) only.